Interstitial Lung Disease

 Asbestosis: lung inflammation and scarring brought on by asbestos fiber inhalation

-Connective tissue-related pulmonary fibrosis: Some persons with connective tissue illnesses, such scleroderma or Sjögren syndrome, develop connective tissue-related pulmonary fibrosis, a lung condition.
+Connective tissue-related pulmonary fibrosis: Some persons with connective tissue illnesses, such as scleroderma or Sjögren syndrome, develop connective tissue-related pulmonary fibrosis, a lung condition.

 Desquamative interstitial pneumonitis: Lung inflammation brought on by desquamative interstitial pneumonitis is more prevalent among smokers.

-Hypersensitivity pneumonitis: Intolerance Inflammation of the alveoli brought on by breathing in allergens or other irritants is known as pneumonitis.
+Hypersensitivity pneumonitis: Intolerance Inflammation of the alveoli, brought on by breathing in allergens or other irritants is known as pneumonitis.

 Idiopathic pulmonary fibrosis: is an unidentified illness where scar tissue grows all over the lung tissue.